Lassen Volcanic National Park: Wildlife

 Species that are typically found in these forested areas are black bear, red fox, mule deer, marten, cougar, brown creeper, a variety of chipmunk species, raccoon, mountain chickadee, pika, a variety of squirrel species, white-headed woodpecker, coyote, bobcat, weasel, a variety of mouse species, long-toed salamander, skunk, and a wide variety of bat species.
 Areas such as Reflection Lake attract waterfowl, including Canada geese, great blue heron, snowy egret, and kingfisher.

 Lassen Volcanic Park is home to the Sierra Nevada red fox in particular, one of the rarest mammals in California.
 20 individuals have been identified in the park, making it the largest known Sierra Nevada red fox population.

 A repopulation of wolves in California began in late December 2011.
 A northwestern wolf pack originally from Oregon known as the Lassen Pack inhabits the forest surrounding this national park.
 Other residential California wolves are the Beckwourth and Whaleback packs.
 The Shasta pack, which formerly was in the forest near this park, no longer appears to be extant.
+In 2024, a pack consisting of a breeding pair and at least one offspring was reported within Lassen Volcanic Park by the California Department of Fish and Wildlife.
+The pack was likely formed by dispersing members from the Lassen Pack, which lives within Lassen County outside of the national park, and marks the first modern presence of wolves within the park itself.